Chrisb590/commensurability_cross_study/README.md

 # Commensurability and cross-study inference in quantitative species interaction networks

-Code and data used to reproduce the analyses in this study.
+Code and data used to reproduce the analyses in this study, along with archived materials referenced in the manuscript.

 ## Repository structure